kroxiksut/django-152fz-consent/docs/consent/en/operations-admin.md

 ## What kind of document is this

-The document describes the practical operation of the consent module:
+This document describes the practical operation of the consent module:
-- how to connect a module to a project;
+- how to connect the module to a project;
 - where and what is configured in the administrative panel;
 - how to link a consent document to an application form;
-- How to change the flow from web confirmation to paper confirmation.
+- how to switch the flow from web confirmation to paper confirmation.

 ## Quick launch path

 1. Connect apps and routes.
-2. Perform migrations.
+2. Run migrations.
 3. Register processing purposes and documents.
 4. Publish active document revisions.
 5. Bind the `purpose_code + document_code` stream to the form.
 6. Check the consent status on the form and call `accept_consent` when submitting.
-7. For a paper script, enable `verified_consents`, configure the policy and download the signed file.
+7. For a paper scenario, enable `verified_consents`, configure the policy and upload the signed file.

 ## Connection to the project